devitocodes/daks/README.md

 For seismic imaging, the repository shows how you can leverage open-source PDE solver [Devito](https://www.devitoproject.org/), to perform Full-Waveform Inversion (FWI) at scale on Azure using Dask and k8s

 Steps to run:
-1. Build the docker image: `docker-compose build` should create the Dockerfile.
+1. Build the docker image: `docker-compose build` should create the docker image.
 2. Tag and upload the built image to ACR - note the name of the image.
 3. Update `dask-cluster.yaml` to use this docker image for both the scheduler and worker.
 4. Do the background to provision a kubernetes cluster and have `kubectl` working on it.